Pizzaandy/Gobo/README.md

 Gobo currently provides a few basic options that affect formatting and has no plans to add more.
 It follows the [Option Philosophy](https://prettier.io/docs/en/option-philosophy.html) of prettier.

+Gobo is currently only available as a native CLI tool, but it will eventually be available as an IDE plugin.

 ### Input

 ```js